-High school is a brand new world to our teenagers.
-There are so many requirements and only 4 years to complete them.
+High school is a brand new world for our teenagers.
+There are so many requirements, and only 4 years to complete them.

 And, for the homeschool parent, you have to be on top of everything — making sure it’s all completed.

 “What if my 9th grader starts wrong and can’t catch up in time to graduate?”